stanford-rc/globus.stanford.edu/cloud.md

 specific Google product.
 Attempting to copy these 'files' will generate an error.

-In order to access Google Drive, you will need to provide two sets of consents:

-• You will need to provide the standard concent for the Globus web site to access the collection on your behalf.

-• You will also be sent to Google to log in and give the collection permission to access Google Drive on your behalf.

-Once fully authorized, you will be able to access both your own Drive and the Shared Drives to which you have access (through Globus uses the older "Team Drive" terminology).
-Quick access is also provided to starred items and to items which have been shared with you.

-When uploading, Globus will respect the permissions set on the destination; if you do not have write permission, uploads will fail with a "Permission Denied" error.

 # iRODS

 At this time, Stanford does not have a license for the iRODS community add-on.